spicyrice2077/Intune-LAPS-UI/README.md

 # Intune-LAPS-UI
 # Info

-This installer/app consists of two PowerShell scripts and two .exe files.

-- IntuneLAPS\Dependencies\IntuneLAPSDependencies.exe runs the following script below.
-    - IntuneLAPS\Dependencies\scripts\IntuneLAPS_Dependencies.ps1
+This app is a powershell wrapper that interacts with Microsoft Graph to grab the LAPS password of the intended device.
-- IntuneLAPS\IntuneLAPSapp\IntuneLAPS.exe runs the following script below.
+- IntuneLAPS\IntuneLAPSapp\IntuneLAPS.exe runs the following script - IntuneLAPS\IntuneLAPSapp\scripts\IntuneLAPS.ps1
-    - IntuneLAPS\IntuneLAPSapp\scripts\IntuneLAPS.ps1

 ---

-# Install Process
+# Install Process (Manual)

 Start by opening the Dependencies folder: